In Minneapolis, Rage Over George Floyd Extends Beyond Cops

 The city’s police department did not respond to questions for this story.

 Other high-profile cases of on-duty police killings include Jamar Clark, 25, in 2015; his family settled for $200,000.
-Philando Castile, 32, was shot in 2016 while his girlfriend live-streamed the aftermath.
+Philando Castile, 32, was shot in 2016 in nearby Falcon Heights while his girlfriend live-streamed the aftermath.
 A $3 million payout was made.

 The only officer known to face murder charges was Mohamed Noor, a black Somali-American, sentenced to 12½ years for shooting and killing a white woman, Justine Ruszczyk Damond, in 2017.
 Her family received a record $20 million settlement.